fetometo/windowgen-documentation/docs/source/working_with_generator.rst

     1. Click **"Export Window"**

     2. The addon will:

         - Perform all preparation steps automatically
         - Immediately export to your chosen format and location
         - Display a success message when complete

-Now you can adjust the selected preset to your needs.
-You can navigate to the :ref:`parameters` section of the documentation to find out how to customize your window.